marushkevych/marushkevych.github.io/_posts/2013-01-25-spring-surf-explained.md

 Component is basically a web-script bound to an *ID* and *Scope*.

 In order to use web-script, first it should be declared as component.
-Below we declare component by binding {{/contactus}} web-script to {{Content}} component id.
+Below we declare component by binding `/contactus` web-script to `Content` component id.

 {code:language=html/xml|title=Component declaration}
 <components>